bitcoin-software/bitclouds.sh/README.md

 ### Bitclouds is temporary down, we are moving to new backend and re-factoring the code

 Bitclouds is a streaming cloud platform.
-You can order VMs on per-minute accounting.
-You can create new instance right from your app or script.
+You can order instances on per-minute accounting.
+You can create new instance right from your app or script, or simply manually with `curl`:

 `$ curl https://bitclouds.sh/images`